You are here

 Eric J. Fygi has served as the Deputy General Counsel since the Department of Energy's founding in October 1977, and periodically has served since then as the Department's Acting General Counsel.
 Together with the General Counsel, he is responsible to the Secretary of Energy for all the Department’s legal affairs and the management of a 100-plus complement of attorneys at the Department’s headquarters.

 A charter member of the career Senior Executive Service, Mr. Fygi’s recognitions include four Presidential Rank Awards (two Distinguished and two Meritorious) from Presidents Reagan, George H.W.
-Bush, and Clinton; two formal commendations for legislative accomplishments from President Ford; and three conferrals of the Secretary of Energy’s Gold Award, the Department of Energy’s highest recognition.
+Bush, and Clinton; two formal commendations for legislative accomplishments from President Ford; the Department’s James R. Schlesinger Award for 2012; and three conferrals of the Secretary of Energy’s Gold Award, the Department of Energy’s previous highest recognition.
+In 2012, Mr. Fygi also received the Burton Foundation Award for Public Service in Law, conferred on behalf of the Burton and the Library of Congress.

 Mr. Fygi was the legal architect of the emergency executive actions taken by Presidents Clinton and George W. Bush in January of 2001 that prevented simultaneous collapse of natural gas and electricity service throughout Northern California immediately following the bankruptcy of the region’s major utility.
 He also was the principal formulator of the Administration legislative initiatives that led to enactment of the Energy Policy and Conversation Act, the Department of Energy Organization Act, the charter for the Energy Information Administration that originated in the Energy Conservation and Production Act, and the patent ownership provisions of the Nonnuclear Energy Research and Development Act of 1974.